Rhetoric & Composition Alumni

 The Rhetoric & Composition program at UC enrolled its first doctoral students in Fall 2011.
 However, over the years a number of students completed dissertations in the field prior to the official start of the program, as you’ll see reflected below.
 This listing identifies former students and their dissertation titles, year of graduation, and current affiliation (if known).

-►Kelly Blewett, The Role of Feedback in Teacher/Student Relationships (2018), Visiting Assistant Professor of English at Indiana University East.
+►Kelly Blewett, The Role of Feedback in Teacher/Student Relationships (2018), Assistant Professor of English and Writing Program Director at Indiana University East.

-►Allison Carr, Negative Space: Toward an Epistemology of Failure (2014), Assistant Professor of Rhetoric at Coe College.
+►Allison Carr, Negative Space: Toward an Epistemology of Failure (2014), Associate Professor of Rhetoric at Coe College.
 Visit her bio at http://www.coe.edu/academics/writing/writing_faculty.

-►Hannah Rule, Composing Assemblages: Toward a Theory of Material Embodied Process (2013), Assistant Professor of English at University of South Carolina.
-Visit her bio at http://artsandsciences.sc.edu/engl/hannah-rule.
+►Hannah Rule, Composing Assemblages: Toward a Theory of Material Embodied Process (2013), Associate Professor of English at University of South Carolina.
+Visit her bio at https://www.hannahjrule.com/.

 ►Elizabeth Humphreys Campbell, Composition Teachers Talk About Student Essays: A Qualitative Study of a Placement Rating Session (1991), Retired Associate Professor of Journalism at Kettering University.
 An active retiree, Professor Campbell teaches advanced-level exchange students how to do business presentations.